This manual is for BookmarkFS, version 0.1.6.

 Do not use Landlock for sandboxing.
 This option is ignored on non-Linux platforms.

 Without Landlock, sandboxing offers less security.
-However, Landlock is a rather new feature (requires kernel version 5.13 or later), thus we provide an option to disable it separately.
+Nonetheless, we provide an option to disable it separately, since Landlock is a rather new feature (requires kernel version 5.13 or later).

 Stay in the foreground, do not daemonize.